-Figure 5: Example of matrices A and E describing connections between AMSOM neurons
+Fig. 5.
+Example of matrices A and E describing connections between AMSOM neurons.

-In this example, neurons number (M) is 4 and connectivity matrix E shows how neurons are connected to each other (as implied by the graph).
-Age matrix A shows how many epochs an edge has 'survived': Connection between neuron #1 and #2 has age 2 whereas connection between neuron #2 and #4 has age 0.
-Notice that age 0 can either mean that neurons are not connected, like neurons #1 and #4 or that neurons are connected at this current epoch (so their connection is 'recent'), like neurons #2 and #4.
+0. Notice that age 0 can either mean that neurons are not connected, like neurons #1 and #4 or that neurons are connected at this current epoch (so their connection is "recent"), like neurons #2 and #4.

 Also, at this stage the growing threshold GT of the map is defined as a function of data dimension (D) and a spread factor (SF) defined by the user.
-Formula used is $GT = -ln(D) \times ln(SF)$ (from [Alahakoon et al., 2000]).
+Formula used is adapted from [1] and is the following:

+$$GT = -ln(D) \times ln(SF) \tag{11}$$

 Generally, a SF value of 0.5 always yields good results but its fine tuning is up to the user requirements and the dataset structure.